hypernumbers/hypernumbers-manual/contents/hypernumbers-functions/special/tick.rst

 Overview
 --------

 TICK is a function like NOW or TODAY except that it *ticks*.
-Depending on the parameters the value of TICK will update every hour, day, week or month.
+Depending on the parameters the value of TICK will update every minute, hour, day, week or month.

 The daily, weekly and monthly ticks happen at midnight.